If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Involve parents/caregivers, whānau or family

-We discuss our observations in supervision and during whānau or family consultations.
+We explore our developing understanding and analysis in supervision and in whānau or family consultations.
 This is important for working out what we need to focus on.

-We need to consider what health assessments, such as gateway assessments, and specialist drug and alcohol services are required to help build a picture of strengths, risks and needs.
-Using tools such as SACs, Kessler and Suicide screens (SKS) helps us to assess drug use and its impact on te tamaiti.
+As we build our understanding, we need to consider what health assessments, such as gateway assessments, and specialist drug and alcohol services are required to help build a picture of strengths, risks and needs.
+Using tools such as SACs, Kessler and Suicide screens (SKS) helps us to assess drug use and its impact on oranga, including safety, for te tamaiti or rangatahi.
+They also help us to understand how we can work together to support te tamaiti or rangatahi.

 Policy: Assessment